Sous Vide Equipment: What to Know Before You Buy

 Immersion circulators are the ultimate sous vide equipment.
 Thanks to the water circulation pumps, these machines ensure that the heat is evenly distributed in the water bath at all times.
 Immersion circulators are very versatile because they can be used with stockpots of various sizes.
 Keep in mind that immersion circulators not only have a maximum capacity but they also have a minimum capacity.
 They are also small and can be easily stored when not in use.
 Immersion circulators also may have a float to detect low water levels to shut down the device and trigger an alarm.

-Immersion circulators when used in a standard cooking pot as the water bath container, suffer from lack of insulation and fitting lid to prevent heat loss and water evaporation.
+If used in a standard cooking pot, all immersion circulators suffer from heat loss and water evaporation.
 To solve this problem, there are sous vide thermal circulating bath systems that have an insulated water bath and a lid that is cut to fit the immersion circulator.